 Gynecologic Oncology Survivorship Program

-Women with gynecologic cancer are often embarrassed or reluctant to discuss with their gynecologic oncologists how the cancer or its treatment has impacted their lives.
-In coordination with the Bennett Cancer Center, the Gynecologic Oncology Survivorship Program enhances the physical and emotional lives of cancer survivors and their partners by fostering a safe place for women to share their thoughts and feelings, enabling us to work with them to develop an individualized care plan.
+You may feel embarrassed or reluctant to discuss how the cancer or its treatment has impacted your life.
+Survivorship services, coordinated with the Bennett Cancer Center enhance the physical and emotional lives of cancer survivors and their partners by fostering a safe place for you to share your thoughts and feelings.
+This program enables our team to work with you to develop an individualized care plan .

 Sexuality and Cancer Consultation

-We understand the impact of gynecologic cancer and its treatment on aspects of a woman’s life, including intimacy and sexuality.
-Dr. Elena Ratner, an expert in women’s cancers, cancer survivorship, and sexual health, provides patient consultations that address intimacy and sexuality concerns that may arise during or after cancer treatment.
-During the consultation Dr. Ratner will ask you about your sexual function and any pain or discomfort that you may be feeling as well as its impact on your quality of life.
-Dr. Ratner may consult with other specialists such as gynecologists, psychologists, physiatrists or physical therapists to formulate a treatment plan that may be comprised of combination of therapeutic modalities to find the best approach to address your needs.
+We understand the impact that gynecologic cancer and its treatment can have on your life - including intimacy and sexuality.
+Our physicians are experts in women’s cancers, cancer survivorship, and sexual health.
+They provide patient consultations that address intimacy and sexuality concerns that may arise during or after cancer treatment.
+During the consultation you will be asked about your sexual function and any pain or discomfort that you may be feeling, as well as its impact on your quality of life.
+When appropriate, other specialists such as, psychologists, physiatrists or physical therapists may be consulted to help formulate a treatment plan that combines therapeutic modalities in order to find the best approach to address your needs.